Education

 What is a percentage calculator?

-A percentage calculator finds the answer to the three main percent questions: what is a given percent of a number, what percent one number is of another, and what whole gives a specific percent.
-It runs the right formula for the question you pick and shows the steps so the math is easy to check.
+Use this free percent calculator to compute percentage values using standard formulas.
+Our percentage calculator answers the three main percent questions: what is a given percent of a number, what percent one number is of another, and what whole gives a specific percent.

 How the percentage calculator works